csesoc/constitution/CONSTITUTION.rst

 The model constitution is © State of New South Wales through NSW Fair Trading, 2016.
 It has been modified by CSESoc.

-For any other use of this information, please refer to NSW Fair Trading’s copyright policy at www.fairtrading.nsw.gov.au/ftw/copyright.page or email publications@finance.nsw.gov.au
+For any other use of this information, please refer to NSW Fair Trading’s copyright policy at www.fairtrading.nsw.gov.au/ftw/copyright.page or email publications@finance.nsw.gov.au.

 Notes on the Pre-Approval Document
 ----------------------------------

 This constitution has been written by Tom Kunc.
-Each section contains a small commment explaining where it originates from, and any notes before approval.
+Each section contains a small comment explaining where it originates from, and any notes before approval.
 On the approval of this document, except where explicitly provided for, those notes shall be removed.